BurnOutTrader/fund-forge/README.md

 I will create a YouTube video on setting up the platform for development purposes in the near future.

 The strategy engine will be started in the background depending on the StrategyMode.
+The strategy can be shared between threads and maintain full functionality, allowing the strategy logic to be delegated between custom user functions and use async architectures.

-Then we will receive data and events as an EventTimeSlice in our event_receiver.
+Then we will receive data and events as an `EventTimeSlice` in our event_receiver.
-Events will be a collection of all strategy related events that occurred within the buffer period.
+Events will be a collection of all strategy related events that occurred within a buffer period.

-We have options for interacting with strategies using drawing tools and commands from a user interface, and a complete desktop charting package is in development.
+We have options for interacting with strategies using drawing tools and commands from a user interface, and [a complete rust driven desktop charting package is in development](https://www.youtube.com/watch?v=BU9TU3e1-UY).
 ```rust
 pub async fn on_data_received(
     strategy: FundForgeStrategy,